A Fully Managed WAF Benefits

 A Fully-Managed Smart Web Application Protection.

-An example of a fully managed autonomous cloud WAF service is Cloudbric’s SWAP (Smart Web Application Protection).
-SWAP runs on a proprietary logic analysis engine, developed in-house, to block the most sophisticated web threats.
+An example of a fully managed autonomous cloud WAF service is Cloudbric WAF+(A fully managed Web Application Firewall).
+WAF+ runs on a proprietary logic analysis engine, developed in-house, to block the most sophisticated web threats.

 - Reporting.
-When SWAP identifies abnormal traffic, it blocks it and saves the logs of the event.
-SWAP will send you a security report on all of your attempted attacks.
+When WAF+ identifies abnormal traffic, it blocks it and saves the logs of the event.
+WAF+ will send you a security report on all of your attempted attacks.

 - 24×7 support.
-SWAP’s fully managed service comes with 24×7 access to technical support and expertise.
-This support includes hands-on engineers dedicated to keeping all website and SWAP instances online.
+WAF+’s fully managed service comes with 24×7 access to technical support and expertise.
+This support includes hands-on engineers dedicated to keeping all website and WAF+ instances online.
 The team are also developers and have in-depth knowledge of WAF and application vulnerabilities.
 Support is delivered via Help Center.

 - You still hold control.
-You or your security admin can log into the SWAP’s console to obtain more visibility into the security and customize threat responses.
-SWAP will notify you when a threat requires a unique response.
+You or your security admin can log into the WAF+’s console to obtain more visibility into the security and customize threat responses.
+WAF+ will notify you when a threat requires a unique response.
 Additionally, you also have full access to the console and dashboard so that you can know details about past attack events.